Hugely capable gravel bike that really shoes it's true abilities on the roughest of gravel adventures

 As gravel riding matures, bikes are beginning to split off into different subcategories.
 On one end there are fast race bikes that are almost, or sometimes are, road bikes with conservatively fat tyres.
 On the other end are gravel bikes which appear to be doing everything they can to disassociate with their tarmac-biased cousins.
 Both have their merits and bikes from the full spread of the gravel spectrum feature in our guide to the best gravel bikes.
-With its 650B wheels, the Merida Silex+ makes no secret that it is positioned at the latter end of the spectrum.
+With its 650B wheels, tall stack and slack geometry, the Merida Silex+ makes no secret that it is positioned at the latter end of the spectrum.

 Design and aesthetics

 The Silex range comes in both alloy and CF2 carbon options which are fitted with 700C wheels, however, Merida has now added a Silex+ option as well.
-The plus designates that instead of 700C wheels, the bike is specced with 27.5in hoops instead and equipped with bigger tyres for added grip and rowdier riding.
+The plus designates that instead of 700C wheels, the bike is specced with 27.5in hoops and equipped with bigger tyres for added grip and rowdier riding.
 This works because a 45mm 27.5in tyre will blow up to a similar circumference as a 38mm 700C tyre so won’t affect the existing geometry.

-The Merida CF2 carbon is reinforced with an epoxy resin to make what Merida calls 'Nano Matrix Carbon' to enhance resistance to rock strikes by a claimed 40 per cent.
+The Merida CF2 carbon is reinforced with an epoxy resin to make what Merida calls 'Nano Matrix Carbon' to enhance resistance to rock strikes by a claimed 40 percent.
 Tube shapes are slim and flat, linking into each other with sculpted edges that lead from the front to the back of the bike.
-The top tube, seat tube and seat stays meet at the integrated seat collar that holds the seatpost with a neat wedge.
+The top tube, seat tube and seat stays meet at the integrated seat collar that holds the seatpost with a neat barrel wedge.
 The frame is finished with internal cable routing that is clamped to avoid rattling, 12mm axles with a removable lever and CNC cooling fans to disperse heat from the rear caliper.

 Sporting a 71-degree head angle and 74-degree seat angle, the bike's intention to tackle rough terrain is clear.
 A deeper dig into the geometry charts shows that the reach of 400mm and stack of 626mm puts the rider in a similar position as Merida’s current crop of XC mountain bikes.

 The gloss fork has a chunky crown area which becomes more slender towards the dropouts.
 The crown has a huge amount of tyre clearance, although if you want to fit bigger tyres, the rear end will be the limiting factor.
-The fork has two bottle cage mounts on the legs and a set on the downtube for flexible hydration or added luggage storage.
+The fork has two bottle cage mounts on the legs and a set under the downtube for flexible hydration or added luggage storage.

-While the Shimano drivetrain has many positive attributes, the stand out feature is the ergonomics of the levers.
+While the Shimano drivetrain has many positive attributes, the stand-out feature is the ergonomics of the levers.
 Well shaped hoods are extremely comfortable and offer the security of grip that is vital on rough terrain.
 The lever control is one of the best of any drop-bar groupset, beautifully shaped levers and a high pivot point gives precise modulation and massive power both on the hoods or in the drops.

 The rest of the components are from Merida’s stock.
 Out front, an 80mm stem mounts a 440mm aluminium bar that has 12-degrees of flair, 81mm reach and 130mm drop.
 At the back, a carbon Merida Team CC post with S-Flex shaping is topped with a Merida Expert CC saddle.